Types of Meters

-David Potter, President/CEO of The Energy Cooperative said that “While AMI technology requires a significant investment, much of that investment can be recouped through lower meter reading costs, faster outage detection, and improved member service.”
+Todd Ware, President/CEO of The Energy Cooperative said that “While AMI technology requires a significant investment, much of that investment can be recouped through lower meter reading costs, faster outage detection, and improved member service.”
 Potter believes that efficiency plays a tremendous role in allowing the cooperative to operate leaner while providing better service.

 Historically, electric meters have been read manually which required employees to move from house to house to take a visual read of the meter.
 This traditional method has consumed time, manpower and money.
 By installing the new AMI system on members’ homes, data gathered by the AMI system can be transmitted electronically over existing power lines and delivered daily to our substations where the information is collected and communicated through various means back to The Energy Cooperative office for processing.

 How does it work?
 Simply: Power Line Carrier (PLC) Technology

 Some of the benefits of the AMI system include:

 • Once installed, employees are no longer required to routinely be on your property.